shawnrushefsky/reviews-things/content/blog/static-sites.md

 hugo new blog/static-sites.md
 ```

-Which creates a new file at `content/blog/static-sites.md`
+Which creates a new file at `content/blog/static-sites.md`.

-And then wrote this blog post.
+This post comes from that file.

-You can see the original markdown file [here](https://github.com/shawnrushefsky/reviews-things/blob/master/content/reviews/Hugo.md)
+You can see the original markdown file [here](https://github.com/shawnrushefsky/reviews-things/blob/master/content/blog/static-sites.md)

 If you go back to your site in your browser, you'll see your site working.
 You can click links in the menu, and they'll take you to a page with entries of that type.
 For instance, in this menu block: